dreamcatcher-tech/network/Inbox/2024-01-15 1051 executing helps using a single io channel.md

 ? when is help turned into pure code ? runner, where if we reference a pure code runner, it will be started up with the given args ? helps represent a way to call a specific function, to enact a state change or read some query or do some long running conversation.

+When does a new action get processed by the current branch, and when does a new branch get made ?
+Special actions that indicate it was spawned, and awaits result ?
+Special actions that indicate calling an already running process ? if each one has a PID where it can be self, null, or something valid, then we can route the action to the correct place.

+The act of spawning a branch is the act of dispatching an action from us, out.
+But without an action of our own as a marker, we can't know what to continue with when it returns.
+? how would I get the id of the running action, to be able to call it again ?
+I could really only use an action that I had already dispatched ?
+Or, be able to read the process state of the system. main branch doesn't in itself run anything - it actually runs everything and so never has a .io file but, io is used to track branches, so kinda needs an io in main to track all the running processes.

+So to spawn, send an action to yourself with no pid. this causes a spawn, and then updates the pid with the branch id. the presences on the IO queue says the branch is active. commit the action down to generate the branch ?

+? what about if an action wants to be processed by a different isolate ?
+So each process is capable of running multiple code functions arbitrarily ?  yes that makes sense.
+What starts the process is what matters.

+Can trace back parent process by looking at parent of this branch.

+Branch is PID.
+But almost like a core, since multiple functions can take place on it.
+It needs to be on a single machine tho, since concurrent processes might make changes to it.
+Should each IO be finished before the next can start ?
+If not, then we should make branches ?
+So messages are one at a time unless spawn is used.

+Its really only the first action in the branch that matters.
+Parents can forcibly end a branch.

+Could start a main thread all the time, where all io takes place, to keep master clean ?

+Be explicit - pid is never passed, processType is either: spawn, self, local, remote
+pid: blank while unprocessed, then becomes the pid of the branch that is executing it.  can be pathed using posix paths.  special case is self. processes should be able to change their names.
+Same name used again just puts an integer on the end.  integer might be the IO sequence counter.

+So remote git comms would be to a branch that was specificlly made to communicate to the remote repo.  if both swarms share this branch, this is how comms are handled. interpulses are orphan branches, where their shared state is managed by process comms